 Not true.
 Even in employment cases, some plaintiffs win on the tax front.
-For example, in Domeny, 8 Julie Domeny suffered from multiple sclerosis, which worsened because of workplace problems, including an embezzling employer.
-As her symptoms intensified, her physician determined that she was too ill to work.
-Her employer terminated her, causing another spike in her symptoms.
+For example, in Domeny v.
+Commissioner, Domeny suffered from multiple sclerosis (MS).
+Her MS got worse because of workplace problems, including an embezzling employer.
+As her symptoms worsened, her physician determined she was too ill to work.
+Her employer terminated her, causing another spike in her MS symptoms.

-Domeny settled her employment case and claimed some of the money as tax free.
-The IRS disagreed, but she won in Tax Court.
+She settled her employment case and claimed some of the money as tax free.
+The IRS disagreed, but Domeny won in Tax Court.
 Her health and physical condition clearly worsened because of her employer's actions, so portions of her settlement were tax free.

-In Parkinson, a man suffered a heart attack while at work.
+In Parkinson v.
+Commissioner, a man suffered a heart attack while at work.
 He reduced his hours, took medical leave, and never returned to work.
 He filed suit under the Americans with Disabilities Act (ADA), claiming that his employer failed to accommodate his severe coronary artery disease.
 He lost his ADA suit, but then sued in state court for intentional infliction of emotional distress and invasion of privacy.

 His complaint alleged that the employer's misconduct caused him to suffer a disabling heart attack at work, rendering him unable to work.
 He settled and claimed that one payment was tax free.
 When the IRS disagreed, he went to Tax Court.
-He argued that the payment was for physical injuries and physical sickness brought on by extreme emotional distress.
+He argued the payment was for physical injuries and physical sickness brought on by extreme emotional distress.